 Plugging right into the TV also eliminates the need for a separate amp, though it has advantages and disadvantages.
 On the negative side, it means your TV needs to have enough HDMI ports to support all your video gear.
 Since I cut the cord years ago, I have no cable or satellite box to worry about, and since I'm not much of a gamer anymore, I have no consoles, new or old, to plug in.
 That just leaves my main video source, an Apple TV and my occasional source, a Blu-Ray player, and my TV can fit both just fine.
-(If I had more I might have to explore a separate HDMI switch.)
-Also, while the Sonos system supports Dolby Digital 2.0, Dolby Digital 5.1, and PCM, it doesn't support 7.1, DTS, or other technologies an independent amp might.

 By itself, the Playbar handles HiFi stereo and sounds good.
 When you start expanding the setup, however, it sounds great.
-That's where the new Play:1 and the older Play:3 speakers come in.
+That's where the new Play:1 or the Play:3 speakers come in.
 Independently, they're excellent ways to bring music to any room in your house, paired together, and with the Playbar, and they become something more — surround sound.

+The standard Sonos home theater package uses Play:1 speakers, but you can also use the bigger Play:3.
 The Play:1 is less expensive and less powerful, the Play:3 more expensive but better able to fill a larger room.
 Both work brilliantly.
 The Play:1 has a custom-designed 3.5-inch woofer and tweeter, each with a dedicated amplifier.
 The Play:3 has a bass radiator, two mid-range drivers, and a tweeter, and again, dedicated amplifiers for each.
 Since my living room is large, I went with the Play:3.

 To bring the surround speakers into the system, you simply fire up the Sonos app again, detect the additional components, give a rough estimate of their distance as close or far from the primary listening location, and you're immediately good to go.